In 2025, the cost to install recessed lighting typically ranges from $81 to $407 per fixture, including both materials and professional labor.

 |

-Modern, sleek design without a traditional housing can; typically LED.
+Contemporary design without traditional housing can

 |